 Copyright – how it worksThe page was last modified:

 Copyright protects music, film, literature and other creations, such as sculptures, furniture, lamps and architecture.
 The source code for a computer program is also protected by copyright.

 What is required to obtain copyright protection?

 The work must be original

 Copyright protection requires that the work has a certain level of originality, meaning that the work is the creator’s own intellectual creation.
 In Sweden, it is not possible to apply for copyright protection, as the right arises automatically when a work is created.
 In Sweden, copyright applies for a period of 70 years after the death of the creator.

 Economic and moral rights

-The economic rights to the work always accure to the person who created a work, but they can be transferred to someone else through a contract.
+The economic rights to the work always accure to the person who created the work, but they can be transferred to someone else through a contract.
 The holder of economic rights to a work is the one who decides if and how the work may be used and disseminated.
-For example, the holder decides whether a song may be used in a commercial, whether a short story can be published in a collection of short stories or whether a photo may be used for a poster.
+For example, the holder decides whether a song may be used in a commercial, whether a short story can be published in a collection of short stories, or whether a photo may be used for a poster.

 The moral rights mean that the creator has the right to be named if you use a work.
 For example, anyone who quotes from a book must indicate who the author is.
-The work must also be respected, you may not alter it or insult the creator.
+The work must also be respected, you may not alter it or violate the creator.